robinpokorny/hyperapp/README.md

 [See more examples](https://hyperapp.gomix.me).

-## Bugs
+## Issues

-Please report liberally.
-If you're not sure if something is a bug or not, feel free to file a bug anyway.
-If you have a feature request, [create an issue](https://github.com/hyperapp/hyperapp/issues) for that as well.
+No software is free of bugs.
+If you're not sure if something is a bug or not, feel free to [create an issue](https://github.com/hyperapp/hyperapp/issues) anyway.
+Questions, feedback and feature requests are welcome too.

 ## Documentation

-HyperApp's documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
-Anyone can create and edit pages and contributions are very welcome!
+HyperApp's documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki) and anyone is free to create and edit pages.
+Contributions are very welcome!

 ## License